qiujason/Cell-Automaton-Simulations/README.md

 * invalid value given in CSV data
 * type of cellular automata simulation not supported by the program
 * unable to write to a data file
+* invalid colors or photos for states in a properties file
+* invalid/nonexistant state classes

 ### Notes/Assumptions